Goodwill Valuation Methods

 Super profit(13,667-7200) | $6,467 |

-In this goodwill valuation example, average profit may be calculated by using the weighted average method as well.
+In this goodwill valuation example, average profit may be calculated using the weighted average method.

 Recommended Articles

-This article has been a guide to Goodwill Valuation.
-Here we discuss the top 4 methods to value goodwill, including super profit, average profit, weighted average profit, and capitalization method.
+This article has been a guide to what is Goodwill Valuation.
+Here, we explain the concept along with its methods, examples, and reasons.
 You can learn more about accounting basics from the following articles –